-Looking at dividend growth, the company's current annualized dividend of $1.68 is up 5% from last year.
-In the past five-year period, First American Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 15.33%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, First American Financial's payout ratio is 36%, which means it paid out 36% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.68 is up 5% from last year.
+Over the last 5 years, First American Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 15.33%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+First American Financial's current payout ratio is 36%.
+This means it paid out 36% of its trailing 12-month EPS as dividend.

-FAF is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $4.63 per share, representing a year-over-year earnings growth rate of 10.50%.
+Earnings growth looks solid for FAF for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $4.74 per share, representing a year-over-year earnings growth rate of 13.13%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
 Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 That said, they can take comfort from the fact that FAF is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 First American Financial Corporation (FAF) : Free Stock Analysis Report